 *The overall score are numerical scores given to the universities based on hiring managers, senior executives, and mid-level managers feedback — measuring the quality of the university.
 Overall scores are out of 100.

-More details about the “World’s Best Universities For Graduate Employability, 2017” – Email email@example.com
+More details about the “World’s Best Universities For Executive Employability, 2017” – Email email@example.com

 The margin of sampling error for the full sample of 76.000 respondents is plus or minus 1.4 percentage points.
 In addition to sampling error, one should bear in mind that as in all survey research, there are possible sources of error—such as coverage, nonresponse and measurement error——that could affect the results.